jnozzi/cocoadev.com/markdown/HumanReadableTimeInterval.md

 }

-On a style/efficiency point, you can replace all of your lines that have     [str appendString:General/[NSString stringWithFormat:...]] with the simpler and less wasteful     [str appendFormat:...].
+On a style/efficiency point, you can replace all of your lines that have     [str appendString:[NSString stringWithFormat:...]] with the simpler and less wasteful     [str appendFormat:...].

 ----

 (extremely minor nitpick) You might also want to change the name of the method to -stringForTimeInterval: to match Cocoa's...
-(I'd place it into a category of General/NSString, personally, and make it a class method).
+(I'd place it into a category of NSString, personally, and make it a class method).

 ----

-You should check out General/NSCalendarDate.
+You should check out NSCalendarDate.
 There are some methods that provide string descriptions of time intervals based on a user format.
-You have to create an General/NSCalendarDate object first from a time interval, but the rest is in the docs. --zootbobbalu
+You have to create an NSCalendarDate object first from a time interval, but the rest is in the docs. --zootbobbalu

 ----